 By default maximum supported screen aspect ratio is 2.1 (width / height).
 Android will automatically letterbox application on devices with bigger aspect ratio.
 Default aspect ratio can be changed in Android section of Project Settings.

 UE4 now includes support for the PVS-Studio static analyzer (available separately).
 To enable static analysis with PVS-Studio, append -StaticAnalyzer=PVSStudio to the UnrealBuildTool command line.

 For more information about PVS-Studio, see the blog post .

 The new Unreal Audio system now has support on Android, which includes improved performance and fixes to stuttering.
 We have also added support for PlayStation 4, Xbox One, iOS, and Mac OS.
-Please remember Unreal Audio is still in early access, and this may contain bugs, or may change in future releases.
+Please remember Unreal Audio is still in beta, and this may contain bugs, or may change in future releases.